Cakes and Bakes, Dips, Healthy Eating, Soup

 With Thanksgiving and Halloween around this time of the year, there seem to have Pumpkins galore everywhere.
 I have some wonderful memories of visiting pumpkin patches in New jersey and Toronto too, when my son was younger.
 The ones that I picked up recently were small in size and a bright orange in colour and the Pie Pumpkin variety.
 I quite enjoy cooking and baking with Pumpkin.
 This gourd takes a centre stage all through fall and into early winters and quite easily named as Autumn’s golden goodness.

 My usual repertoire would consist of stews, soups, pumpkin roasted in salads, cakes and some dips as I experimented last week.
 Infact I was just discussing a post festivity detox with a friends when I tested out a few of these recipes.
 Here is a roundup of some terrific ways of cooking Pumpkin and the best part is that these work well with both sweet and savoury.
-There really is no need to just stop at Pumpkin pie when you can go ahead and make up some of these delicious treats with Pumpkins!
+There really is no need to just stop at Pumpkin pie when you can go ahead and make up some of these delicious treats with Pumpkins.

 1.Pumpkin Hummus: